espocrm/documentation/docs/user-guide/products.md

 Can be empty, Batch or Serial.
 See more about inventory numbers [here](../extensions/sales-pack/inventory-management.md#inventory-numbers).

+### Removal strategy

+Available if *Inventory Number Type* is not empty.
+Determines how Inventory Numbers will be sorted when a user picks a number for a deliery or transfer order.

+* FIFO – first in, first out; sorted by *Incoming Date* in ascending order;
+* FEFO – first expired, first out; sorted by *Expiration Date* in ascending order;
+* LIFO – last in, first out; sorted by *Incoming Date* in descending order.

+### Expiration Days

+Available if *Inventory Number Type* is not empty.
+A number of days that is automatically added to the current date to determine an *Expiration Date* of an Inventory Number when the number is created in the system.
+Note that the Expiration Date then can be changed by a user.

 ### Tax-free

 The product can be marked as *Tax-free*.
 It will prevent applying the tax rate upon adding the product to a quote, sales order or invoice.